 Best night guard for teeth grinding

 There is a wide range of night guards available—some require dentist prescriptions; others can be purchased over the counter or online.
-Some are custom-made, while others can be used right out of the box.
+Some are custom-made, while others can be used right out of the box or require a ‘boil and bite' approach.

-The Smile Brilliant night mouth guards for teeth grinding are one of the best options overall for protecting your teeth from grinding.
-These bruxism mouth guards are custom-made by dental lab technicians in the United States.
+The Smile Brilliant night mouth guards for teeth grinding are one of the best options overall for protecting your teeth from grinding and clenching while you sleep.
+These bruxism mouthguards are custom-made by dental lab technicians in the United States.
 They are designed for maximum comfort while wearing and are just 2 mm thick and are latex- and BPA-free.

 Smile Brilliant lets you choose your custom night guard package based on the severity of your bruxism.
 There are three packs to choose from: